learn-co-curriculum/phase-0-intro-to-js-2-object-iteration/README.md

 reassigned.

 Delightfully, the `for...of` statement involves no such reassignment.
-On each trip into the loop body (which is a _block_ — note the curly braces), we assign the next element in the collection to a **new** `element` variable.
+On each trip into the loop body (which is a _block_ &mdash; note the curly braces), we assign the next element in the collection to a **new** `element` variable.
 Upon reaching the end of the block, the block-scoped variable vanishes, and we return to the top.
 Then we repeat the process, assigning the next element in the